telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-combobox-column.md

 * __IsComboBoxEditable__ - allows you to configure whether the editor (__RadComboBox__) is editable.

-* __IsLightweightModeEnabled__ - introduced in __R2 2016__.
-Its default value is __False__.
-When set to __True__, the new lightened lookup logic is triggered, thus the performance of GridViewComboBoxColumn is significantly increased. *If the column`s DataMemberBinding is a nested property, the value of IsLightweightModeEnabled is not respected*.

 >importantThe __type__ of the properties configured as __DataMemberBinding__ and __SelectedValueMemberPath__ should be the same.

 >Since __Q3 2012 SP__ typing a letter in __GridViewComboBoxColumn__ will point to the first item starting with the same letter.